AlexJReid/blog/content/posts/rtdpub/index.md

 series = []
 +++

-This post introduces [rtd.pub](https://rtd.pub) - a design, approach and now implementation I've been mulling over for a while. **rtd.pub is a platform for easily connecting any realtime data source to Microsoft Excel.**
+This post introduces [rtd.pub](https://rtd.pub) - a design and approach I've been mulling over for a while.
+I have now implemented it. **rtd.pub is a platform for easily connecting any realtime data source to Microsoft Excel.**

-This, and of course spreadsheets in general, are very boring.
-But they're the original low code/RAD tool: in terms of bang for buck and the power they put into the hands of domain experts, nothing comes close.
+This, and of course spreadsheets in general, are somewhat boring.
+However, they're the original low code/RAD tool: in terms of bang for buck and the power they put into the hands of domain experts, nothing comes close.
 (No, not some even sketchy code regurgitated by a large language model.)

 I appreciate this is all quite niche, but if it saves time and makes lives easier, why not?